aramis-lab/clinicadl/README.md

 - **Generate a synthetic dataset.** Useful to obtain synthetic datasets frequently used in functional tests.

-- **T1 MRI preprocessing.** It processes a dataset of T1 images stored in BIDS format and prepares to extract the tensors (see paper for details on the preprocessing).
+- **T1 MRI preprocessing.** The `preprocessing` task processes a dataset of T1 images stored in BIDS format and prepares to extract the tensors (see paper for details on the preprocessing).
 Output is stored using the [CAPS](http://www.clinica.run/doc/CAPS/Introduction/) hierarchy.

 - **T1 MRI tensor extraction.** The `extract` option allows to create files in